 - 1. Performance requirements: The device, at minimum, should be able to take the heart rates, breathing rates, and temperatures of four rats simultaneously and display them onscreen.
 It should also have running graphs showing the vitals of each rat for the duration of the experiment or for a user specified time.
 It should also display live traces of respiration and heart rate.
-The software should also record the average values of the vitals to a hard disc every fifteen seconds. - 2.
+The software should also record the average values of the vitals to hard disc every fifteen seconds. - 2.
 Safety: The device should be safe for animal use and be consistent with the safety standards of the current rat platform. - 3.
-Accuracy and Reliability: The device must be able to accurately detect heart rates of up to 500 bpm, blood oxygen saturations level accuracy of ±2%, respiratory rates of at least 30 breaths/min, and rectal temperatures of 93-100° F. - 4.
-Life in Service: The device must be functional for at least 5 years, with calibration as needed

-- 5. Shelf Life: The device should be able to go without use for a semester and be put back into use with normal functionality. - 6.
+Accuracy and Reliability: The device must be able to accurately detect heart rates of up to 500 bpm, blood oxygen saturations level accuracy of $\pm 2\%$, respiratory rates of at least 30 breaths/min, and rectal temperatures of 93-100° F. - 4.
+Life in Service: The device must be functional for at least 5 years, with calibration as needed.
+The device will be used twice a month to once a week. - 5.
+Shelf Life: The device should be able to go without use for a semester and be put back into use with normal functionality. - 6.
 Operating Environment: Will be used in a laboratory environment. - 7.
 Ergonomics: The pulse oximeter probe should comfortably fit onto the hind paw of each rat.
-If necessary, the breathing rate monitor could include a body wrap, but should not interfere with the rat's breathing.
 The probes should not be influenced by the inclusion of bubble wrap during tests.
+The graphical user interface must be optimized to minimize user interaction.
+All external probes must be user replaceable with minimal effort.

-The graphical user interface must display real-time graphs for each of the four measurements for all four rats simultaneously. - 8.
-Size: Clips must be small enough so that it will not interfere with surrounding sensor and/or devices.
+- 8. Size: Clips must be small enough so that it will not interfere with surrounding sensor and/or devices.
 No sensors should interfere with the PET imaging, keeping any large components inferior to the base of the heart. - 9.
 Weight: The sensor system must not have a mass greater than 1 kilogram. - 10.
 Materials: Derived oximeter sensors, converted human oral thermometers, and force sensing resistors.
 All other materials will not be in contact with the rats. - 11.
 Aesthetics, Appearance, and Finish: There must be no exposed circuit components.

-Production Characteristics
+• Production Characteristics